Design & Integration Files

 The performance of this or any other high speed or high resolution circuit is highly dependent on proper PCB layout.
 This includes, but is not limited to, power supply bypassing, signal routing, and proper power planes and ground planes.
 See Tutorial MT-031, Tutorial MT-101, and the article A Practical Guide to High-Speed Printed-Circuit-Board Layout for more detailed information regarding PCB layout.

-The results generated from the evaluation software are
+The results generated from the evaluation software are as follows:

 - SNR = 85.531 dBFS (excluding harmonics)